-Hip arthroscopy is better known as "keyhole surgery" and allows your surgeon to look inside your hip joint through a camera inserted through a small cut in the skin.
+Hip arthroscopy is a type of "keyhole surgery" that allows our surgeons to look inside hip joints through a camera inserted through a small cut in the skin.
 This allows a diagnosis of any problems and treatment using special designed surgical instruments - often at the same time.
 A hip arthroscopy is normally performed for the treatment of femoro-acetabular impingement (FAI) and/ or a hip labral tear.

 What does hip arthroscopy surgery involve?

 Hip arthroscopy surgery is often a day case procedure, or an overnight stay, and is usually carried out under general anaesthetic.

 Your leg will be strapped down on the operating table with the hip joint open to allow the arthroscope to be introduced into the joint in the space between the ball and socket, through the cut made around the joint.
 An arthroscope is a small flexible tube about the length and width of a drinking straw which contains a light source and a digital camera that sends images to a video screen or your surgeon's eyepiece.

 If treatment is required, then another cut in the skin is made which will allow specially designed instruments to be introduced into the joint to do any necessary work.

 If you are admitted as a day case, you would normally be able to go home on the same day.
 Your physiotherapist may give you some exercises to help you get back to normal living.